 NTR strode on the screen like a colossus and used this popularity to start the "Telugu Desam" party based on fostering pride in Telugu, the local language.
 He served as chief minister on three occasions during a period of seven years between 1983 to 1994.

-It is a still a big question whether Kamal and Rajini have similar attributes and can ride high on what their predecessors achieved.
-But given their massive fan base, they are willing to test the political waters.
+It is a still a big question whether Rajinikanth has similar attributes and can ride high on what his predecessors achieved.
+But given his massive fan base, he is willing to test the political waters.